-Chapter 5.1 presents the descriptive results of the study.
-At the beginning of the chapter, the development of partnerships and distances is presented.
-The univariate description of the distances is followed by a bivariate description.
-The OLS regression results are then presented in section 5.2.
-As described in Chapter 3.2.2, the results are presented separately by gender.
-Chapter 5.2.1 deals with the regression results for women and 5.2.2 for men.
-Chapter 5.3 controls the results of the pooled OLS regression from Chapter 5.2 using fixed-effects models.
-These are also calculated by gender.
-Chapter 5.3.1 deals with the results for women and 5.3.2 with the results for men.
-On this basis, it can be discussed which methodological investigation is better suited to answering the question.

 Descriptive results

 Figure 1 shows the development of the relative frequency of partnerships from 2009 to 2018.
 A total of 1,981 partnerships were observed during this period.
 Of these, 325 (16.4 %) partnerships were formed online and 1,656 (83.6 %) partnerships offline.
 At the beginning of the study period in 2009 (wave 2), 234 couples met offline and at the end of the study period in 2018 (wave 11), 102 couples met.
 2009 is the year with the most new offline partnerships.
 In contrast, only few partnerships initiated online were observed.
 For example, 36 partnerships were formed online in 2009 and 28 in 2018.
 With 40 observations, the most online-initiated partnerships were formed in 2014 (wave 7).
 After a stable percentage of partnerships initiated online in the first five years, the proportion of these partnerships has been increasing since 2013.
 The relative share of partnerships initiated online has risen over time to just over 20 %.
 More detailed information on the relative and absolute frequencies of newly formed partnerships can be found in the appendix (Table 5).